b-marie/brittanyellichblog/content/content/1-b-accessibility-html-elements/index.md

 * Allow ample time for a user to fill out a form, and save their data as often as possible so that if the form times out they can come back to it and don't have to start from the beginning.
 * Allow users to save their progress, or break a long form up into multiple sections to make it easier to navigate
 * Check how long your form can sit before it times out.
+* Use autocomplete where available.
+* Use the `required` attribute where needed, but also communicate to the user what is required through text.
+* Disabled inputs need to have the disabled tag on the input.
+* If an error occurs, there should be aria-describedby or some other way to indicate which error is associated with each input programmatically.

 ### Radio Buttons and CheckBoxes

 * Radio buttons and check boxes should be both tab and arrow-friendly.
 They should also be large enough for a user with a physical disability to click on them with limited range of motion.
 * For radio buttons and checkboxes, only the first element should be included on a tab order.
 If the user hits tab again, they should move to the next form element, not the next button or box.
 * Ideally you should use the native input types of "radio" or "checkbox", but you can also accomplish the same goal using the ARIA roles of "radio" and "checkbox" and manually managing tab orders.
+* Fielsets should always have a legend, which is the first child of the fieldset.

 ```HTML
 <fieldset>